-Specify your Confluent Cloud VPC Name.
-You can find this in the Confluent Cloud Networking tab for your cluster.
+Specify your Confluent Cloud VPC name.
+You can find this in the Confluent Cloud Console Networking tab for your cluster.

 Import Custom Routes¶

-Review the considerations mentioned by GCP in their VPC Peering documentation before enabling Import Custom Routes option.
+Review the considerations mentioned by Google Cloud in their VPC Peering documentation before enabling Import Custom Routes option.

 Limitations for Import Custom Routes